calaldees/teachingWorkshops/general/accessability.md

 Audio and video content needs to be made accessible

-Appliyes to content created by external suppliers (your responsibilty)
+Applies to content created by external suppliers (your responsibility)

 Fonts